BartKim-J/Brik-Webapp/README.md

 ## ASTERA AWS COMMMAND

 `astera_update`		     : is script. it will be pull new docker image and remove astera_webapp container and restart container with new images. it contain process 9 to 15.

+## ASTERA AWS INFO

+1. Use AWS EC2 - Ubuntu 14.04
+2. Use Docker CE latest version.
+3. Use nginx for port forwarding.
+(80 to 3000)